-Sales are not an IFRS measure.
+19 Sales are not an IFRS measure.
 Sales are defined as fund entries on new business written during the period.
 They measure the Company's ability to generate new business.
 Creditor insurance sales are defined as premiums before reinsurance and cancellations.
 P&C sales are defined as direct written premiums (before reinsurance).
-Net premiums for the Dealer Services division are included in the net premiums for the Group Insurance sector, along with those of the other two divisions, Employee Plans and Special Markets Solutions.
+Net premiums for the Dealer Services division are included in the net premiums for the Group Insurance sales sold by the Company.
+Subject the other two divisions, Employee Plans and Special Markets Solutions.
 Car loan sales are defined as loan originations from the car loans business.

-&lt;sup>20 Includes all creditor insurance business sold by the Company
+20 Includes all creditor insurance business sold by the Company.